nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-design.rst

 found in practice.

-The physical layer and channel models operate on a per-packet basis, with no frequency-selective propagation or interference effects when using the default YansWifiPhy model.
+The physical layer and channel models operate on a per-packet basis, with no frequency-selective propagation nor interference effects when using the default YansWifiPhy model.
 Directional antennas are also not supported at this time.
 For additive white Gaussian noise (AWGN) scenarios, or wideband interference scenarios, performance is governed by the application of analytical models (based on modulation and factors such as channel width) to the received signal-to-noise ratio, where noise combines the effect of thermal noise and of interference from other Wi-Fi packets.
-Moreover, interference from other technologies is not modeled.
+Interference from other wireless technologies is only modeled when the SpectrumWifiPhy is used.
 The following details pertain to the physical layer and channel models:

 * 802.11ax OFDMA is not supported (but some code changes are progressively being added)